DerDavidBohl/jellyfin-sleeparr/README.md

 ## Disclaimer

-** Jellyfin-Sleeparr is still in development.
-The usage and API might change in the future! **
+**!!
+Jellyfin-Sleeparr is still in development.
+The usage and API might change in the future !!**

 ## Setup